akshaybhatt0095/LC_end_to_end_project/README.md

 Test Assumptions
 •	Null balances are treated as valid raw data but must be resolved in staging.
 •	All accounts must refer to a valid customer.
-•	Accepted account types limited to:
+•	Accepted account types limited to: checking and savings (There can be other values in industry)
-•	checking
-•	savings

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------